zhieejhia93/virtual_test_bed/doc/content/htgr/htr-10/griffin_htr10_model.md

 !listing htgr/htr-10/steady/htr-10-critical.i

-In the following sections, we will walk-through each of the input blocks.
+In the following sections, we will discuss each of the input blocks.

 ### Model Parameters